nuriel77/iri-playbook/docs/installation.rst

 .. note::

-  For more information and support with Carriota Field please join IOTA's Discord and find "#carriota-field" channel.
+  For more information and support with Carriota Field please join IOTA's Discord and find "#deviota" channel.